Amazon hit with 2 new antitrust suits over platform for third-party vendors

 Amazon’s control of as much as 70% of the ecommerce marketplace in the U.S. means that vendors cannot feasibly choose not to sell on Amazon.com.
 The company’s high transaction fees also batter vendors’ profit margins, the suits add.

-Meanwhile, sales on Marketplace likely generate nearly $120 billion in revenue for Amazon each year, one Marketplace consultant and former Amazon excutive has estimated.
+Meanwhile, sales on Marketplace likely generate nearly $120 billion in revenue for Amazon each year, one Marketplace consultant and former Amazon executive has estimated.
 Amazon does not share revenue figures for Marketplace.

 Plaintiffs’ attorneys are asking the court to rule that Amazon violated antitrust law and award monetary damages.